 Social Security Disability Insurance (SSDI) is a federal program that pays monthly benefits if you can't work because of a disability.
-Besides meeting the medical requirements, to qualify for SSDI, you must be:
+To receive SSDI benefits, you must be:

 If you have a green card (that is, if you're a lawful permanent resident) and you've worked long enough in a qualified job, you should be eligible for SSDI benefits.